 15 high-fiber foods that are low in carbs

 You’ve probably heard about the impressive health benefits of fiber.
 Weight loss.
-Feeling full.
+Feeling full with greater satiety.
 Even better blood sugar control.
 Although it isn’t universal, for many, these benefits are real.

 Unfortunately, many foods that are high in fiber are also high in carbs.
 How can you boost your fiber intake while staying keto or low carb?
 In this guide, we’ll share the best low-carb, high-fiber foods.

 What is fiber, and why can it be beneficial?

 Dietary fiber is the portion of plant foods sometimes referred to as “roughage.”
 Unlike other carbohydrates, fiber isn’t broken down and absorbed by your digestive tract.1 Instead, fiber passes through your system until it reaches your colon, where it is either fermented by bacteria or eliminated in feces, depending on the type.2

 Vegetables and other plant foods contain a combination of soluble and insoluble fiber.3 Colonic bacteria ferment soluble fiber, while insoluble fiber passes through untouched, helping bulk up stools and making them easier to pass.

 Although it’s promoted for helping to relieve constipation, fiber has been found to play several other roles in good health, including the following.4